rnatal-pr/DEC-P2-dvd-rental/README.md

 Step 5 - run `dbt run` to run the transformation!
 They should appear in your snowflake database now.

 ## Data Orchestration
+We used a bash script named orchestrate.sh for orchestration.
+This orchestrator responsible for running the workflow and calling each step in the correct order.

+## BI Tool: Preset
+Preset is the BI tool we chose to create visualizations and analysis of our transformed data.